tidyverse/reprex/README.md

 ![](man/figures/README-viewer-screenshot.png)

-The relevant bit of Github-flavored Markdown is ready to be pasted from your clipboard:
+The relevant bit of GitHub-flavored Markdown is ready to be pasted from your clipboard:

     ``` r